embuxLinux/embuxlinux.github.io/source/install.md

 * **Target Computer:** A target computer with at least 10 MB of RAM.
 This could be a Raspberry Pi, an industrial control system, or any other embedded device with sufficient memory.

 * **Source Computer:** A source computer with access to the internet and the ability to install software.
 This could be your personal laptop, a desktop workstation, or even a cloud-based virtual machine.

+* **Storage**: A USB drive or SD card with at least 2 GB.
+Insert it into the source computer.

 ## Installation Process